lokothodida-bud/rnd-kill-the-wabbit/README.md

 2. What are the benefits for consumers, Bud employees/clients/partners
     - Consumers/clients/partners: more stable platform (reduced likelihood of us failing to send webhooks for example)
     - Bud employees: easier integration, using tech we already understand (HTTP and whatever DB technology we choose)
+      - No more issues with queues filling up w/ messages when there are no consumers
       - Unified schema also makes it possible to consume from multiple event streams easily
       - Can replay events from existing streams in new services
       - Easier to build caches/viewmodels using persistent events